igor-elovikov/hipie/help/OpenCL_Plus.md

 - More noises
 - Jinja as an optional preprocessor

+## Before You Start

+The best overview of OpenCL SOP: https://vimeo.com/241568199

+The very first advice actually still stands.
+You're most likely don't need to use OpenCL.

+However with this wrapper playing with OpenCL is a little bit more fun.
+Just don't expect magical performance gain over the VEX, especially if you're not crunching millions of points.

+I think the most practical scenario is solvers and any algorithms where you can chain several OpenCL SOPs into compiled block.
+This wrapper contains only one OpenCL SOP node and just gives you a high-level control over it.
+So it's perfectly safe to put it into compiled block and expect no copying to the host.

 ## Inputs Binding
 There are two types of bindings supported: auto and manual.